bijiuni/compu_bio/Lab4/README.md

 Fields: id, name, description, organism, sequence
 ```
 ### Pathways table
 In this table we save the information of 3 pathways.
+The description for each of these pathways was found on the [KEGG website](https://www.genome.jp/kegg/pathway.html)
 ```
 Fields: id, name, description
 ```